ufal/npfl114/tasks/mnist_training.md

 - Optionally using momentum for the `SGD` optimizer.
 - Using specified learning rate for the optimizer.
 - Optionally use a given learning rate schedule.
 The schedule can be either `linear`, `exponential`, or `cosine`.
-Additionally, the final learning rate is given and the decay should gradually decrease the learning rate to reach the final learning rate just after the training.
+If a schedule is specified, you also get a final learning rate, and the learning rate should be gradually decresed during training to reach the final learning rate just after the training (i.e., the first update after the training would use exactly the final learning rate).

 #### Examples Start: mnist_training_examples
 _Note that your results may be slightly different, depending on your CPU type and whether you use a GPU._